 After you have chosen a topic, it is time to gather the data that will support your argument and begin to persuade your audience.
 What kind of information can persuade an audience?
 Authoritative, accurate, and relevant information is essential to persuasion.
 As a foundation for a persuasive argument, statistical data is often used.
 What is the dimension of the problem and how does it affect people?
 The best source of statistical information is a government (sometimes state, often federal) entity.

 For example, statistics can illustrate the impact of distracted driving.
 These statistics are often compiled by an agency of the Federal government.
 Look for the .gov domain suffix in the search results.
 If you find the statistical information on a .org (organization) domain, the statistics should have a citation.
 This is an example of government statistics for distracted driving: Example

 Here is an example from an organization, note the citations indicating where the articles are from, or where the stats are from.
 Example

 Use graphics: According to a study published in the prestigious and well-recognized New England Journal of Medicine:

 Example of chart showing texting information:

 Current examples of your topic can often be found using Google News.
 These examples often bring home the “real life” aspects of your topic, and drive the point home in a personal way to your audience.

 In addition, there are a number of resources to which the Bloomfield College Library subscribes that can be useful.
-Most important is the Pointsof View Reference Center.
-This academic level resource will provide you with the “pros and cons” about your topic.
+These include Academic Search and ProQuest.
+These academic level resources will provide you with the “pros and cons” about your topic.
 Another excellent source of information is ProCon.org.